 If you're retired and eating at home more, you're running the dishwasher more.
 And you've probably noticed the mounting cost for those convenient dishwasher pods, especially if you’re buying name-brand detergent.
 You don’t have to.

 Kirkland Signature Premium Dishwasher Pacs get the job done at a fraction of the price of national brands.
-You’ll pay $9.79 for 115 pods, or less than 9 cents per load.
-Costco also stocks packages of Cascade Complete ActionPacs for $15.99 for 104 pods, or more than 15 cents per load.
+You’ll pay $9.99 for 115 pods, or less than 9 cents per load.
+Costco also stocks packages of Cascade Complete Action pods for $15.99 for 90 pods, or more than 18 cents per load, twice the cost of the Kirkland brand.
 In recent testing by Consumer Reports, Kirkland’s pods bested all competitors including name-brand pods from Cascade and Finish.

 My home has become a Kirkland Signature paper products home: facial tissue, TP and paper towels, all better, in our experience, than most national brands we previously used.
 During cold season, we use a lot of tissues, and need only one Kirkland Signature tissue versus two with national brands to get the nose job done.

 Need more proof?
-My colleague, Andrea Browne Taylor, recently researched the cost of Kirkland Signature paper products at a Costco in the Washington, D.C., area.
-She found a 30-roll pack of Kirkland Signature 2-Ply Toilet Tissue (425 sheets) cost $15.99, while a 30-roll pack of Charmin Ultra Soft 2-Ply Toilet Tissue (231 sheets) was $21.99.
-A 12-roll pack of Kirkland Signature Premium Paper Towels (160 sheets per roll) was $15.69, while the same size package of Brawny Paper Towels (156 sheets per roll) priced at $15.99.
+We found a 30-roll pack of Kirkland Signature 2-Ply Toilet Tissue (380 sheets) cost $16.99, while a 30-roll pack of Charmin Ultra Soft 2-Ply Toilet Tissue (214 sheets) was $17.99.
+A 12-roll pack of Kirkland Signature Premium Paper Towels (160 sheets per roll) was $16.99, while the same size package of Bounty Advanced Paper Towels (160 sheets per roll) priced at $21.99.
 It all adds up.